BrooksIan/LogoTL/README.md

 This Github repo is designed to be optmized for Cloudera Data Science Workbench (CDSW), but it's not required.

+**Please Note**: When scripts that use '~\' in the path, are assuming this is the home directory of the downloaded project.
+This is the default for CDSW.

 ## CDSW Run Instructions

 1. In CSDW, download the project using the git url for [here.](https://github.com/BrooksIan/LogoTL.git)